 Choosing a new doctor?
-Make sure you select one who will meet your needs, take the time to talk with you at every visit, fully answer your questions and hold the same beliefs that you do regarding your medications.
+Make sure you select one who will meet your needs, take the time to talk with you at every visit, and fully answer your questions as well as holds the same beliefs that you do regarding your medications and healthcare philosophy.

-Here are four steps to finding the right doctor for you, noting down the details of your physician research.
+Here are five steps to finding the right doctor for you.

 WHN TIP – New to the Area?
 Ask your current doctor or insurance provider for recommendations in that area.
 Remember to transfer your medical records once you have chosen a new doctor.